-Copper Gooseneck Lighting for 1920s Craftsman Style Home
+Copper Gooseneck Lights Stunning Addition to 1920s Craftsman Home

 When Gustav Stickley published The Craftsman in the early 1900s, he gave a jump start to the Arts and Crafts movement and the Craftsman style home.
 These homes often feature low pitched gable roofs, exposed beams and rafters, wood or stone siding, and generous porches.

 In an up-and-coming neighborhood in Seattle, Mira recently did an extensive exterior renovation of her 1927 Craftsman home where she restored the original trim, replaced the siding, added two large bay windows, and replaced the existing gutters and lights with new copper ones.

 “We really like the juxaposition of modern and vintage, hence the very modern dark-on-dark exterior paint,” Mira says.
 “We still did the traditional craftsman three-color, but we modernized the palette and added a bright door for contrast.”
 Mira calls the home style Modern Craftsman Barn.